-Disclosure of the requested records will allow the Center to convey to the public information about staffing changes planned within Interior agencies.
-SES staff is a mobile group of senior executives who are capable of navigating the most important, complicated jobs in the government.
-After disclosing records relating to SES staffing changes, the Center will inform the public about the nature of these changes, and their potential impacts on administration of publicly-funded federal agencies, endangered species and habitats, wildlife, public lands, national parks and monuments, mines and mineral resources, tribal lands and affairs, oceans, water, and infrastructure.
-Once the information is made available, the Center will analyze it and present it to its 1.3 million members and online activists and the general public in a manner that will meaningfully enhance the public's understanding of this topic.
+Disclosure of the requested records will allow the Center to convey information to the public about the Grid Study, and what communications and input DOE has sought from outside parties that shape the Grid Study.
+Once the information is made available, the Center will analyze it and present it to its 1.3 million members and online activists and the general public in a manner that will meaningfully enhance the public's understanding of the topic.

-Thus, the requested records are likely to contribute to an understanding of Interior operations and activities.
+Thus, the requested records are likely to contribute to an understanding of DOE operations and activities.

-C. Disclosure of the Requested Records Will Contribute to a Reasonably Broad Audience of Interested Persons' Understanding of Department of Interior Reassignment of Senior Officials
+C. Disclosure of the Requested Records Will Contribute to a Reasonably Broad Audience of Interested Persons' Understanding of the Grid Study